U.S./Russia: Writers in Dialogue

 The Writers in Dialogue Program sends American authors to Russia for readings, roundtables, and literary events hosted by Russian writers and publishers and brings Russian authors, editors, and critics to the United States.
 The program had its debut in April 2017 when American writer Yiyun Li visited Moscow, and Russian writers Lev Rubinstein, Elena Kostyuchenko, and Elena Chizhova came to New York.

-American Writers in Moscow
+American Writers in Russia

-American Writers in Moscow
+American Writers in Russia

 In April 2017, Yiyun Li was the first American writer to visit Moscow under the Writers in Dialogue program.
 Her visit launched the series “Written in the USA,” organized in partnership with Russian cultural online platform Colta.ru to acquaint the Russian audience with American authors less-known or unknown in Russia.